New Galaxy Note 10 Lite versus S10 Lite: Samsung's two new phones face off

 •See All

-Discuss: Hands on with Galaxy Note 10 Lite and S10 Lite: Great specs, huge screens and a headphone jack
+Discuss: Hands-on with Samsung Lite: Galaxy Note 10 and S10 push prices and features south

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.